 Say the words:

-Verbally – say them aloud, say the letters (some children may prefer saying them rather than writing and you can practice in the car or on a walk)
+Verbally – say them aloud, say the letters (some children may prefer saying them rather than writing and you can practise in the car or on a walk)

 Make up a story or sentence using the letters in the word to help you remember – this might work well for topic words with a theme (for example: Dragon – Dragon roared and groaned noisily).